bthate/botlib/README.rst

 BOTLIB provides a library you can use to program objects under python3.
 It provides a basic BigO Object, that mimics a dict while using attribute access and provides a save/load to/from json files on disk.
-Objects can be searched with a little database module, provides read-only files to improve persistence and use a type in filename reconstruction.
+Objects can be searched with a little database module, it uses read-only files to improve persistence and a type in filename for reconstruction.

 Basic usage is this:

  >>> from bot.obj import Object
  >>> o = Object()
- >>> o.set("key", "value")
+ >>> o.key = "value"
  >>> o.key
  'value'

-objects try to mimic a dictionary while trying to be an object with normal attribute access as well.
+Objects try to mimic a dictionary while trying to be an object with normal attribute access as well.
 Hidden methods are provided as are the basic methods like get, items, keys, register, set, update, values.

-The bot.obj module provides the basic methods like load and save as a object function using an obj as the first argument:
+The bot.obj module has the basic methods like load and save as a object function using an obj as the first argument:

  >>> import bot.obj